gokuu/apple-tv-converter/README.md

     -l, --languages eng,por,...
-Only keep audio and subtitles in the specified languages -d, --dir [DIRECTORY]            Process all files in DIRECTORY recursively --itunes                     Add processed file to iTunes library, if it isn't there yet
+Only keep audio and subtitles in the specified languages -d, --dir [DIRECTORY]            Process all files in DIRECTORY recursively --itunes                     Add processed file to iTunes library, if it isn't there yet --imdb [ID]                  Gather data from IMDB (optionally specifying movie id.
+If an id isn't specified the program looks for a file on the same directory, named <id>.imdb)

 Common options:
     -h, --help                       Show this message